 Well done to Carole for a brilliant charity event.
 She looks like she's having a blast!Visit their website...

 For the last few years, Throgmorton has been delighted to sponsor the Kent Cancer Trust Charity Golf Day at the historic Royal Cinque Ports Golf Club in Deal, Kent.
 Each year the event aims to raise thousands of pounds for the Trust, which supports cancer research projects with a focus on Kent.
 Eighteen teams donate to the Charity to compete in the Tournament and prizes are awarded to the winners.
-The Picture shows David Evans, a member of our Compliance Team, receiving the prize for 'the nearest to the Pin' competition.Visit their website...
+The Picture shows David Evans, our Assistant Compliance Director, receiving the prize for 'the nearest to the Pin' competition.Visit their website...

-For twelve years, our Investment Consultant, Mark Santer has been involved with sponsorship and coaching at Folkestone Rugby Club.
+For twelve years, our Regional Director, Mark Santer, has been involved with sponsorship and coaching at Folkestone Rugby Club.
 He sponsors one of the first XV team players and also the match ball for some home games.
 As Sponsorship Secretary, Mark’s aim is to raise funds for the Club, including the Mini’s Section 2016 tour to Bethune in France.Visit their website...

 The costs of playing cricket for many young people in Hastings, East Sussex, can be prohibitive as equipment is expensive and staging each game often costs hundreds of pounds.
 Over the last four years, our Regional Director, Tim Eldridge has sponsored Hastings Priory Cricket Club via their match venue, which is run as a charity.
 The aim of Tim’s sponsorship, along with many other supporters, is to minimise the costs involved for numerous younger players who might otherwise struggle to afford it.